 2. Leafy Green Vegetables

-Leafy greens like spinach, kale, fenugreek leaves, and coriander are rich in vitamin C, which plays a key role in collagen synthesis and protects existing collagen from breaking down.
+Leafy greens like spinach, kale, fenugreek leaves, and coriander are rich in vitamin C, which plays a key role in collagen production and protects existing collagen from breaking down.

 Including leafy greens in your diet can support skin hydration, enhance bone health, and reduce signs of aging.
 Add them to soups, curries, dals, or green smoothies for a regular collagen boost.